 Table of Contents

-Pisto’s served right across Spain, and is also known as Pisto Manchego, referring to the region of La Mancha, even though its origins are believed to stem from Andalusia in the times gone by known as Al-Andalúz.
+Pisto’s is also known as Pisto Manchego, referring to the region of La Mancha, even though its origins are believed to stem from Andalusia, from as far back as the time known as Al-Andalus, (years 711 – 1492).
+Wow, that’s an old dish!

-I prefer to make it with eggplant but without potato – simply because I like this for using up the veggies in the vegetable garden.
-I love eggplant (and have lots in the garden!) so that’s a must, but I see no need to add potato.
+I prefer to make my Pisto with eggplant but without potato because I love to use up the veggies from the vegetable garden.
+I don’t really eat that much potato to be honest yet I love eggplant (and have lots in the garden!) so that’s a must.
+But I see no need to add potato.

 Variations on a Malagueño Pisto

-- With red &/or green pepper, zucchini &/or eggplant, &/or potatoes
+- You can use red &/or green pepper, zucchini &/or eggplant, &/or potatoes

-- Fresh tomatoes or tinned tomatoes: fresh tomatoes are the tastier and more authentic way to go, but of course, many people make pisto with tinned tomatoes for convenience.
+- Choose between fresh tomatoes or tinned tomatoes: fresh are the tastier and more authentic way to go, but of course, you can make pisto with tinned tomatoes for convenience.

-- Sweet paprika can be added or omitted according to preference.
+- Sweet paprika can be added or omitted according to your preference.

-- While there isn’t any particular herb that’s cooked with pisto, you can always opt to add some fresh parsley to the frying stage, or any other herb of your choice.
+- While there isn’t any particular herb that’s cooked with pisto, you can always opt to add some fresh parsley to the frying stage, or some fresh basil to the sauce, or any other herb of your choice.

 - A dash of wine or vinegar can be added at the end, or omitted entirely.

 - Pisto is served with a fried egg on top, which should still be runny.
-Other variations exist like ham or fish etc. For a vegan version, I like to serve a slab of shallow fried tofu on top, or some scrambled tofu.
+(Other variations exist like ham or fish etc.) For a vegan version, I like to serve a tofu egg on top, or some scrambled tofu.

 Apart from the options in ingredients, there are also variations on how to make a pisto: